More than 5,300 stillbirths occur each day, nearly half of which happen during labor and birth.

 High number of preventable stillbirths

-An estimated 2.6 million stillbirths occur annually, 98 percent of which occur in low- and middle-income countries and 75 percent of which occur in sub-Saharan Africa and south Asia.
-Half of all stillbirths occur during labor and birth.
+An estimated 2 million stillbirths occur annually, 98 percent of which occur in low- and middle-income countries and 77 percent of which occur in sub-Saharan Africa and south Asia.
+Over 40% of all stillbirths occur during labor and birth.
 The most common causes of stillbirth are similar to those that also kill mothers and newborns, such as maternal infections (notably syphilis and malaria), non-communicable diseases, and obstetric complications.
-Only 7 percent are due to congenital disorders, but some of these are also preventable.
+Only 7 percent are due to congenital disorders, but some of these are also preventable*.

 Heavy burden of psychosocial and economic cost on families and nations

 The burden of stillbirth affects women, families, caregivers, communities, and society.
 Parents experience various psychological symptoms that often persist long after the death of their baby but could be mitigated by respectful maternity services, including bereavement care.
 An estimated 4·2 million women are living with depression associated with a previous stillbirth.
 Stigma and taboo further exacerbate trauma for families, and fatalism impedes stillbirth prevention.

 Most stillbirths are preventable with health system improvements